vatsal2312/HuhToken/README.md

 The dashboard also has to track every successful referral a user has made and how much BNB they have made from those referrals.

-A successful referral is someone that has &quot;approved&quot; their wallet address and then bought REFF tokens from pancake swap.
+A successful referral is someone that has &quot;approved&quot; their wallet address and then bought HUH tokens from pancake swap.